 Iceland cruises: pros and cons

 Like everything in life, there is always a good side and a bad side to things.
 One of the significant advantages of going on a cruise to Iceland is possibly the comfort, the beautiful views you have along the way, and the wide variety of destinations and cities you can visit on a single trip.
 In Iceland, most of the main destinations are close to the coast, so it is quite advantageous for those who wish to hop from port to port.

 One of the significant disadvantages is that you are inside a ship, and the stops are usually short.
 This, for many, may mean losing a bit of contact with the local culture, trying Icelandic cuisine properly, enjoying your stay at Iceland's main tourist spots for as long as you wish, and getting to know more about Iceland itself beyond the beautiful landscapes and destinations.

 If you love the sea and landscapes, then a cruise to Iceland is the best option.
 On the other hand, if you love freedom and hate schedules, love to choose how, where, and when and experiencing the local culture, we recommend a road trip.
-Take your rental car in Iceland and hit the Ring Road.
+Take your rental car in Reykjavik and hit the Ring Road.

 Whatever your choice is, the adventure is on the way and not at the destination.
 So, with both options, you will enjoy all the majesty that Iceland has to offer.